-We evaluate the impairment of goodwill in accordance with ASC Topic 350, which requires goodwill and indefinite-lived intangible assets to be assessed on at least an annual basis for impairment using a fair value basis.
+We evaluate the impairment of goodwill in accordance with ASC 350, which requires goodwill and indefinite-lived intangible assets to be assessed on at least an annual basis for impairment using a fair value basis.
 Between annual evaluations, if events occur or circumstances change that would more likely than not reduce the fair value of the reporting unit below its carrying amount, then impairment must be evaluated.
 Such circumstances could include, but are not limited to: (1) a significant adverse change in legal factors or business climate, or (2) a loss of key contracts or customers.

 As the result of an acquisition, we record any excess purchase price over the net tangible and identifiable intangible assets acquired as goodwill.
 An allocation of the purchase price to tangible and intangible net assets acquired is based upon our valuation of the acquired assets.
 Goodwill is not amortized, but is subject to annual impairment tests.
 We complete our goodwill impairment tests as of December 31st each year.
 Additionally, we make evaluations between annual tests if events occur or circumstances change that would more likely than not reduce the fair value of a reporting unit below its carrying amount.
-The evaluation is based on the estimation of the fair values of our three reporting units, Cyber Operations and Defense ("CO&D"), Identity Management, and IT & Enterprise Solutions, of which goodwill is housed in the CO&D reporting unit, in comparison to the reporting unit's net asset carrying values.
-Our discounted cash flows required management judgment with respect to forecasted revenue streams and operating margins, capital expenditures and the selection and use of an appropriate discount rate.
-We utilized the weighted average cost of capital as derived by certain assumptions specific to our facts and circumstances as the discount rate.
+The evaluation is based on the estimation of the fair values of our three reporting units, Cyber Operations and Defense ("CO&D"), Telos ID Enterprise Solutions, and Secure Communications Cyber and Enterprise Solutions, of which goodwill is housed in the CO&D reporting units, in comparison to the reporting unit's net asset carrying values.
+Our discounted cash flows required management's judgment with respect to forecasted revenue streams and operating margins, capital expenditures and the selection and use of an appropriate discount rate.
 The net assets attributable to the reporting units are determined based upon the estimated assets and liabilities attributable to the reporting units in deriving its free cash flows.
-In addition, the estimate of the total fair value of our reporting units is compared to the market capitalization of the Company's assessment resulted in a fair value that was greater than the Company's carrying value, therefore the second step of the impairment test, as prescribed by the authoritative literature, was not required to be performed and no impairment of goodwill was recorded as of December 31, 2018.
+In addition, the estimate of the total fair value of our reporting units is compared to the market capitalization of the Company.
+The Company's assessment resulted in a fair value that was greater than the Company's carrying value, therefore the second step of the impairment test, as prescribed by the authoritative literature, was not required to be performed and no impairment of goodwill was recorded as of December 31, 2019.
 Subsequent reviews may result in future periodic impairments that could have a material adverse effect on the results of operations in the period recognized.
 Recent operating results have reduced the projection of future cash flow growth potential, which indicates that certain negative potential events, such as a material loss or losses on contracts, or failure to achieve projected growth could result in impairment in the future.
 We estimate fair value of our reporting unit and compare the valuation with the respective carrying value for the reporting unit to determine whether any goodwill impairment exists.
 If we determine through the impairment review process that goodwill is impaired, we will record an impairment charge in our consolidated statements of operations.
 Goodwill is amortized and deducted over a 15-year period for tax purposes.